kubesail/kubesail-docs/docs/guides/bare-metal.md

 ### PiBox

-Designed with simplicity in mind, KubeSail now ships a custom, low-cost cluster, pre-installed with Kubernetes and the KubeSail agent.
+Designed with simplicity in mind, KubeSail now ships a custom low-cost cluster, pre-installed with Kubernetes and the KubeSail agent.
 The design is based on the Raspberry Pi 4 Compute Module, includes 2 expandable SATA SSD ports, and starts at $150.
 PiBox is ideal for home and small office use, and makes it simple to take advantage of 1-click installable KubeSail templates and backups.

 Learn more or order one at [pibox.io](https://pibox.io).